 Introductory Assignment:

-Each team member will individually post one thing they learned about a teammate or their new team in their EDN Wiki on a new page called "Team Standards Agreement – Semester Name".
+Each team member will individually post one thing they learned about a teammate or their new team in their project’s EDN Wiki on a new page called "Team Standards Agreement – Semester Name".
 Through these postings, the team will become aware of some of the diversity within the team.
 Posting information to the wiki will help team members learn how to use the EDN.
 This assignment should be started following Class 2 and must be completed prior to the start of Class 4.

 Part 2: Meeting Logistics

-In IED, the student team decided the following questions.
-Here in Capstone (and at every job you have in the future) it will be decided by existing systems and culture.
+In IED, the student team answered the following questions pertaining to meeting logistics:

-The following questions should prompt your discussions and decision making on how to move forward with the facilitation and organization of (sub)team meetings.
-It is the team’s responsibility to maintain an inclusive environment while acknowledging the diversity of the team members.

-For capstone, meetings will be only in-person or via Webex.
-The following tasks are required to rotate across all team members in order to give everyone the opportunity to participate and practice key professional skills:

 How and who will set the agenda and distribute the notifications?

 How will meetings be run and facilitated?

 Who will take/record notes at your meetings and in class?

+What specific strategies will you use to ensure that everyone has a voice at your meetings?

+What will be your decision-making process for resolving conflicts?

+To be inclusive, meetings shall be scheduled to suit the availability of required participants.
+When will out-of-class meetings will be held?

+Here in Capstone (and at every job you have in the future) the answers to some of these questions are already established by existing systems and culture.
+For Capstone, meetings will be only in-person or via Webex, andthe following tasks (the first three questions in the list above) are required to rotate across all team members in order to give everyone the opportunity to participate and practice key professional skills:

+Setting the agenda and distribute the notifications

+Facilitating meetings

+Taking/recording notes (meeting minutes) at all meetings in and out of class

+The following questions should prompt your discussions and decision making on how to move forward with the facilitation and organization of (sub)team meetings.
+It is the team’s responsibility to maintain an inclusive environment while acknowledging the diversity of the team members.

-Similar to IED, the team will need to identify:
+As in IED, the team will need to identify:

 What specific strategies will you use to ensure that everyone has a voice at your meetings?